RosettaCommons/demos/tutorials/advanced_rosetta_scripting/README.md

 ...
 ```

 This is probably the most important line!
 Here, you are telling Rosetta that it should take an asymmetric pose and make it symmetric, applying the symmetry rules listed in the C3.symm file.
 It will replicate the asymmetric unit to generate the symmetric structure based on the given rules.
 It will also generate an appropriate fold tree based on the corresponding symmetry definition.
 Rosetta retains an awareness of symmetry in the pose object that this mover produces, and this allows the program to make sure that movements and scoring are handled correctly.
 You can use the [ExtractAsymmetricUnit mover](https://www.rosettacommons.org/docs/latest/scripting_documentation/RosettaScripts/Movers/movers_pages/ExtractAsymmetricUnitMover) to do the reverse and extract the asymmetric subunit from a symmetric pose.
+Note that there exist other symmetry setup movers, too, such as the [DetectSymmetry mover](https://www.rosettacommons.org/docs/latest/scripting_documentation/RosettaScripts/Movers/movers_pages/DetectSymmetryMover), which sets up internal symmetry rules from an already-symmetric input pose based on the geometry.

 > **Symmetry information is retained in the pose, and used to ensure that future pose manipulations respect and preserve the symmetry.**